streamoid/Barebones-JS/README.md

 **Analytics**

-In the Streamoid JS SDK, events can be logged from the client website by the addition of a few HTML attributes, listed in the section below.
+In the SDK, events can be logged from the client website by the addition of a few HTML attributes, listed in the section below.

 **Integration**